 Do you know how much in mutual fund fees you are paying a year?
 I didn’t, so I ran my 401K portfolio through Personal Capital’s 401k fee analyzer and I’m absolutely shocked by the results!
 I always figured that from a percentage point of view, my mutual fund fees were small.
 But, when you take a small percentage multiplied by a big enough number, the absolute dollar amount starts adding up.

 As you can see in the picture above, I’m paying $1,748.34 a year in fees across four mutual funds.
 In 20 years, I will have paid roughly $84,000 in fees based on only this amount.
 The second portion of the above chart shines a light on the specific fund that costs the most.
 In my case, it is the Fidelity Blue Chip Growth Fund with a 0.74% expense ratio.

 I’ve got another fund worth about $22,000 as part of my 401K which does not show a fee, because it is a hedge fund whose fees are baked into the performance.
 Typical hedge fund fees are 2% of assets under management and 20% of upside.
 This is called 2 and 20, which is egregiously high, but it’s the only way I can get short exposure to hedge my bets.

-I’ve been wanting to do a 401K/mutual fund fee analysis for the longest time, but was too lazy to do the analysis until I realized I didn’t have to do the calculations myself.
-As the new year arrives, I want my portfolio to be as optimized as possible.
+I’ve been wanting to do a 401k/mutual fund fee analysis for the longest time, but was too lazy to do the analysis until I realized I didn’t have to do the calculations myself.
+Every year I want my portfolio to be as optimized as possible.